Bucky Richardson: Early life and college

-NFL
+Professional career

-Richardson was drafted in the eighth round of the 1992 NFL Draft by the Houston Oilers.
+Richardson was selected in the eighth round of the 1992 NFL draft with the 220th overall pick by the Houston Oilers.
 He played mostly in mop-up duty and even saw action on special teams during his first two seasons in the league, but when Oilers' QB Warren Moon was traded to the Vikings, Houston's quarterback position was up for grabs.

 Incumbent backup Cody Carlson began the 1994 season under center, but when he separated his shoulder in the season opener, Richardson became the starting quarterback.
 He is fondly remembered during a preseason exhibition game against the Dallas Cowboys.
 Late in the game and down by one score, Richardson led the Oilers within striking distance.
 The drive culminated with a play during which he, a right-hander, completed the winning touchdown pass with his left arm.

 Richardson was the starter for nearly half of the season and he split time with Carlson and Billy Joe Tolliver, none of the three being particularly effective as the Oilers stumbled their way to a league-worst 2–14 record.
 In Richardson's last regular season game as a pro, he passed for over 200 yards, leading the Oilers in a 24–10 victory over the New York Jets in the Oilers' 1994 season finale in what was Jeff Fisher's first win as an NFL head coach.

 The Oilers released Richardson after drafting Steve McNair in April 1995.

 The Dallas Cowboys signed Richardson in August 1995, planning to use him on special teams and to back up Daryl Johnston at fullback; however, Richardson did not see any regular-season action.
 The Kansas City Chiefs signed him the following year and he capped off a 1996 preseason victory with a touchdown pass for the Chiefs against his former team the Cowboys.
 Despite his preseason heroics, Richardson never saw action in another regular-season NFL game.
 He finished his career with 1,257 passing yards and 225 rushing yards on a 6.8 yards per carry average.

 Personal life

-Richardson resides in the Houston suburb of Missouri City, Texas with his wife Tracy and their three children.
+Richardson resides in the Houston suburb of Missouri City, Texas, with his wife Tracy and their three children.
 He is the co-owner of Environmental Improvements, Inc., a water and waste treatment company.
-He coaches his son's football team, the Panthers and baseball team, The Xtreme, in tournaments around Houston.